 Just 6 years after the release of the original Frozen, we meet Anna, Elsa, and the rest of the gang for a new adventure in Frozen 2.
 Without giving away any of the film’s (often) complex plot, we present you with some of our favorite Frozen 2 easter eggs.
 If you’re not familiar with easter eggs, think of them like little hidden treasures that the filmmakers placed in the movie that usually references something outside of the film’s universe.

 Early on in the film, we see a flashback to Anna and Elsa as kids playing with a set of Elsa-created snow dolls.
-Look closely at the figurines and you’ll recognize some distinctly familiar friends, including the floppy-eared elephant Dumbo, star of both the original 1941 film as well as Tim Burton’s 2019 live-action version.
+Look closely at the figurines and you’ll recognize some distinctly familiar friends, including Dumbo (Anna’s left hand in the image below), Baymax from Big Hero 6 (directly under Dumbo), Bolt (next to Baymax), and Snow White (second figure to the left of Anna).

-You can also see everyone’s favorite robotic healthcare companion and fellow lover of warm hugs, Baymax from Big Hero 6, a film that was released the year after Frozen.
-Fans of the 2014 superhero flick might also remember that Hans played a role in Big Hero 6, as a statue used for target practice to demonstrate Baymax’s rocket upgrades.
+Speaking of Baymax, did you know that Big Hero 6 has a Frozen cameo?
+Released the year after Frozen, fans of the 2014 superhero flick might also remember that Hans showed up as a statue used for target practice to demonstrate Baymax’s rocket upgrades.

 Olaf becomes a hidden Mickey